 When planning my trip to Arkansas, I was surprised to hear how many craft breweries there are.
 While mostly contained to Northwest Arkansas and Little Rock, I was able to visit three during my few days in town.
 I would have loved to check out more, but I figured 3 in one day all by myself was too many.
-And luckily for visitors, Arkansas has progressive beer laws that allow you to visit the taproom, which offers more than sample sizes, and lets you purchase beer to go in growlers or six packs.
-Arkansas Tourism has their own Beer Trail, as does the area around Fayetteville, called appropriately the Fayetteville Ale Trail.
+And luckily for visitors, Arkansas has progressive beer laws that allow you to visit the taproom, which offers more than sample sizes, and lets you purchase beer to go in growlers or six-packs.
+Fayetteville has the Fayetteville Ale Trail.
 You can get a passport at your first brewery and get stamps along the way.
 When you fill your passport, you can send it in for a prize.
 It includes a mix of traditional breweries and brewpubs, but the ones I included below are solely breweries.

 Core Brewing and Distilling, Springdale